What Is Flavour?

 The perception of flavour

 Perception is the awareness of elements in the environment through sensory stimulation.
 It happens when the brain takes sensory information and organises it into meaningful assessments of the world around us.
-With regards to eating and drinking, the brain combines odours, tastes, and mouthfeel to construct the concept of flavour.
+With regards to eating and drinking, the brain combines odours, tastes, and mouthfeel, to construct the concept of flavour.

-There’s general misconception that flavour is an absolute quality that exists beyond sensory experience.
+There’s a general misconception that flavour is an absolute quality that exists beyond sensory experience.
 For example, if a drink is made from a mixture of the chemicals x, y, and z, it should be expected to taste a certain way.
 But on its own the drink will taste of nothing.
 The flavour of it will only emerge once it’s entered the mouth the brain creates the sensation based on sensory stimulation.
 For the large part this is predictable and replicable.

 However, we all have different genes, different life experiences, and different brains.
 So how something will taste to you may be different to how it will taste to I. There’s no way of telling for sure unless the difference is radical, as can be the case with coriander (cilantro).
 Yes the delicious green herb.
-Or is it a disgusting green herb?
+Or is it a disgusting soapy herb?

 Due to genetic variation coriander tastes unpalatably soapy and bitter to some people (so I’m told).
 But it raises the question – is coriander tasty or obnoxious?
 Both, it would seem.
 The point is that it’s all a matter of perception, and as perception is created by the brain, this clump of neurons has the power to determine how things taste.
-But the brain also loves binary concepts - it tastes of coriander or soap - but not both.

 Flavour as a system of pleasure